 I usually unleash this tool on the first day of classes, when my new recruits are still in the mood to take notes.

-“Be sure to write this down,” I bark.
-“This is why you’re paying a ton of money to be here with me.”
+“Write this down,” I tell them as I turn to the whiteboard with a big black marker.
+“This is why you’re paying a ton of money to sit here with me.”

-Fond memories of this moment recently surfaced on Twitter when a dear former student called me out.
-Here’s what he tweeted:
+Fond memories of this moment recently surfaced on Twitter when a former student called me out.
+Here’s what he posted:

 It includes a link to a photo of a page from his class notes that day:

 That’s the whole lesson, right there!

 To write curse words into their notebooks becomes a memorable experience.
 They get the message: Strip away the nice-y nice behavior.
 Be honest with yourself.
 Write like you talk.
 Write from an emotional place where you really live.
 Make your sentences that plain, that simple, that clear.